valkey-io/valkey-doc/docs/management/scaling.md

 1. `create-cluster start`
 2. `create-cluster create`

-Reply to `yes` in step 2 when the `redis-cli` utility wants you to accept the cluster layout.
+Reply to `yes` in step 2 when the `valkey-cli` utility wants you to accept the cluster layout.

 You can now interact with the cluster, the first node will start at port 30001